 Privacy Concerns Raised by Facial Recognition Systems

 By just walking in or around any gaming establishment in Boston, New York, or London, you are probably going to be recorded by many security cameras.
-Some of them in possession of security personnel, most of them in possession of private companies who have security cameras.
+Some of them are in possession of security personnel, and most of them are in possession of private companies that have security cameras.
 As a society, therefore, we have gotten used to the idea that we are being constantly photographed.
 What’s different with facial recognition technology is that we are losing the anonymity we used to associate with video.
-So, it’s not just walking past a 7-Eleven, and the security camera notes you are there.
-There’s a chance that the 7-Eleven will know you’re there specifically, as an individual, and they know how many times you’ve been through in the past few weeks.
-That’s what has really changed in recent years is the ability to analyze and compare these results, and draw conclusions from them.
-It really does raise a whole host of new questions about privacy.

 More scandals regarding corporate privacy are due to a lack of transparency than any other reason.
 With that said, organizations should disclose the use of biometric surveillance whenever practical.
 We recommend that clients disclose that face recognition is in use to protect the public, including signs and public disclosure assistance, to help encourage this in actual practice.
 Security issues, however, are preventing overt signage in some very unique cases such as government intelligence.
 Many circumstances may prohibit those tasked with protecting public spaces from disclosing that they are using biometric monitoring since a covert method can make it easier to capture dangerous criminals.